Alice C. Linsley

 On September 7th, James Pike's body was found.
 Pike was climbing a steep ascent in Wadi Mashash when he slipped and fell to his death.
 He was buried in St. Peter's cemetery in Jaffa under a tamarisk tree.
 Before his death in 1969, Pike announced that he and Diane were ending their affliation with the Episcopal Church and with all forms of organized religion.

-Related reading: The Modernist-Traditionalist Divide in Anglicanism; Impressions of the New American Anglicanism; Anglicanism and Spiritualism; Why Not Leave Anglicanism?
+Related reading: The Crisis of Authority in Anglicanism; The Modernist-Traditionalist Divide in Anglicanism; Impressions of the New American Anglicanism; Anglicanism and Spiritualism; Why Not Leave Anglicanism?
 A Followup by William G. Witt